jbillcliffe/portfolio2-hypermarket-cheap/README.md

 **HOWEVER!!**

-When reloading, the JSON is already in the cache and the following results occur :
+When reloading, the JSON Specials[^7] and JSON Items[^8] are already in the cache and the following results occur :

 Scoring for Lighthouse was done on the Index (landing) page, and what would be the most demanding page (contact.html) :
 |  Page   |  Source |                                                                                                      |